Posted on 25 Jul 2016 18:54

 You’re right.
 It has this sort of veil of healthiness to it, this idea that, as you know from the book, people really encouraged me.
 They said, “Good for you!
 Keep it up!
 Don’t give in!”
 It was seen as a very noble thing, and how it’s portrayed in celebrity culture helps that.
 I did a Google Trends search recently, comparing the word “dieting” to “detox” and “cleanse,” and it’s incredible, confirming just what you said, the idea of detoxing and cleansing has overwhelmed the idea of dieting.
 Dieting is vain and superficial, but detoxes and cleanses are all about health.
 When in fact, even an executive of Clean Cleanse, the one that I did, he admitted that most people go on it for dieting reasons.
 And you do lose weight, because you’re basically extreme dieting for a short period of time.

-Now I'll tell you my opinion of the statement.
-It's quite ridiculous.
+Now I'll repeat my opinion of the statement.
+It's ridiculous.
 It is quite popular right now, among health advocates, to invoke a slippery slope regarding eating disorders.
 All the trendy and sometimes extreme dietary practices currently being promoted by various charlatans and celebrities are seen as a road to orthorexia or anorexia.

 Most of the comments by Caulfield are pointing out that cleanse diets are mostly undertaken for weight loss reasons.
 They are not about cleansing, but are simply a very extreme and now socially acceptable diet.
 If so, these diets are not the only trendy diets in history that feature extreme deprivation.
 But as these trends have come and gone, the health industry has never declared a full-scale anorexia epidemic.